pchiorean/Indentz/README.md

 This is a collection of InDesign scripts that I use to improve my DTP workflow, which often involves repetitive, tedious, or time-consuming tasks.
 Designed primarily for single-page documents rather than long, text-heavy ones, these simple scripts run with minimal user interaction (except for essential warnings) and are designed to be triggered via [keyboard shortcuts](https://creativepro.com/assigning-keyboard-shortcuts-scripts/).
 Tested in Adobe InDesign CC 2020–2025 on Mac.

-I'm a graphic designer, not a programmer (I started doing this at the beginning of the Covid-19 pandemic), so be prepared for bugs and oversights (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).
+I'm a graphic designer, not a programmer (I started doing this at the beginning of the Covid-19 pandemic), so be prepared for some bugs and oversights (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).

-## Preamble
+## Preliminaries

 Most scripts require at least one open document, and some require at least one object to be selected.